-LIFE Climate Action will support public authorities, non-profit making organisations and private actors, especially small and medium enterprises, in implementing small-scale low-carbon and adaptation technologies and new methods and approaches.
+LIFE Climate Action supports public authorities, non-governmental organisations and private actors, especially small and medium enterprises, in implementing low-carbon and adaptation technologies and new methods and approaches.
 The programme focuses on three priority areas:

 - Mitigation: Reducing greenhouse gas emissions in key sectors, such as land-use;

 - Adaptation: Increasing resilience to climate change with a particular focus on urban adaptation in the first programming period; and

 - Governance and information: Enhancing climate governance and capacity-building, increasing awareness, communication, cooperation and dissemination of information on mitigation and adaptation actions.

 Funding will be available for pilot, demonstration and best practice projects.
 A new type of project – integrated projects – is introduced in 2015 to support the integration of climate action.
 Climate change mitigation or adaptation strategies, action plans or roadmaps required under Union legislation, developed pursuant to other Union acts or developed by Member States' authorities could be financed through these new projects.